Ahelsamahy/AFP1_project_Music/Functional Specification.md

 -   Microsoft Internet Explorer 10.0+

 ## Privacy and Cookie Policy
 Obligation to EU privacy laws, it is our responsibility to inform users about how we handle their personal data.
 For this reason we will provide a Privacy Policy and a Cookie Policy for users to read.
-In the functional specification it will be explained in details.
+In the system plan it will be explained in details.

 # 4. Current business model